Read our step by step dutching betting guide and learn how to carve out long-term profit on online betting sites in Nigeria.

 It is claimed that the term dutching was created by Al Capone's accountant 'Dutchy' Schultz - Arthur Flegenheimer - but despite its murky origins the strategy is 100% legitimate.

-While this betting strategy is primarily used for soccer and horse racing, dutching can be used in various sports.
-So what do you need to do to start dutching at betting sites in Canada?
+While this betting strategy is primarily used for football and horse racing, dutching can be used in various sports.
+So what do you need to do to start dutching at betting sites in Nigeria?